JOHN DEERE DIESEL ENGINE SERIAL NUMBER

-John Deere did not start by producing diesel engines.
+John Deere didn't start out producing diesel engines.
 Instead, their first product was a self-scouring steel plow made in the 19th century, and it put John Deere on the map as a company.
-From there they expanded to other agricultural implements before becoming the machinery giant we know them as today.
+From there, they expanded to other agricultural implements before becoming the machinery giant we know today.

-If you run a Deere, and are looking for replacement parts, you'll need to know a few numbers to help ensure you get the right one for your engine.
+If you run a Deere and are looking for replacement parts, you'll need to have a few numbers on hand to help ensure you get the right ones for your engine.
 Below we discuss how to make sense of your engine serial number and where you might find it.
 Because each engine manufacturer has a unique way of numbering their engines, make sure you know where to find the information for yours!

 John Deere serial numbers are typically 13 characters long.
 The first two letters indicate which factory the engine was produced in: